elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-hormonal-regulation-and-nervous-system-control-contribute-to-biological-regulation.md

 url: /learn/biology/questions/how-do-hormonal-regulation-and-nervous-system-control-contribute-to-biological-regulation
 score: -1.0
 related_article1:
-    id: 166934
+    id: 166920
-    title: What factors influence differential reproductive success in natural selection?
+    title: >-
+        What is the definition of evolution, and how does it contribute to biodiversity?
     subject: Biology
-    url: /learn/biology/questions/what-factors-influence-differential-reproductive-success-in-natural-selection
+    url: /learn/biology/questions/what-is-the-definition-of-evolution-and-how-does-it-contribute-to-biodiversity
 related_article2:
-    id: 166919
+    id: 166923
-    title: How do organisms acquire and utilize energy for their metabolic processes?
+    title: >-
+        How do phenotypic differences contribute to variation in a population?
     subject: Biology
-    url: /learn/biology/questions/how-do-organisms-acquire-and-utilize-energy-for-their-metabolic-processes
+    url: /learn/biology/questions/how-do-phenotypic-differences-contribute-to-variation-in-a-population
 related_article3:
-    id: 166928
+    id: 166921
-    title: What are the mechanisms and processes involved in sexual reproduction?
+    title: >-
+        What distinguishes a hypothesis from a scientific theory in terms of testing and evidence?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-mechanisms-and-processes-involved-in-sexual-reproduction
+    url: /learn/biology/questions/what-distinguishes-a-hypothesis-from-a-scientific-theory-in-terms-of-testing-and-evidence
 related_article4:
-    id: 166923
+    id: 166919
-    title: How do phenotypic differences contribute to variation in a population?
+    title: >-
+        How do organisms acquire and utilize energy for their metabolic processes?
     subject: Biology
-    url: /learn/biology/questions/how-do-phenotypic-differences-contribute-to-variation-in-a-population
+    url: /learn/biology/questions/how-do-organisms-acquire-and-utilize-energy-for-their-metabolic-processes
 related_article5:
-    id: 166931
+    id: 166927
+    title: >-
-    title: What are the sensory mechanisms involved in detecting stimuli?
+        What are the methods and sources of nutrient acquisition in organisms?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-sensory-mechanisms-involved-in-detecting-stimuli
+    url: /learn/biology/questions/what-are-the-methods-and-sources-of-nutrient-acquisition-in-organisms
 ---

 &nbsp;